 In the U.S., no one is required by law to vote in any local, state, or presidential election.
 According to the U.S. Constitution, voting is a right.
 Many constitutional amendments have been ratified since the first election.

 Who can be denied the right to vote?

 Today, citizens over the age of 18 cannot be denied the right to vote on the basis of race, religion, sex, disability, or sexual orientation.
 In every state except North Dakota, citizens must register to vote, and laws regarding the registration process vary by State.

 Which country among the following was the only country by 1900 where every citizen had voting right?

-New Zealand By 1900 New Zealand was the only country where every adult had voting right.
+By 1900 New Zealand was the only country where every adult had voting right.
 Many changes took place during Europe's struggle for democracy.

 Which event occurred in August of 1963?